lilygeorgescu/AED/README.md

 ### In order to receive our code fill in this [form](./SecurifAI-form-and-license-PAMI-2021.pdf) and send a copy to georgescu_lily@yahoo.com and raducu.ionescu@gmail.com

+### This repo contains:
+ - the track annotations for the ShanghaiTech Campus dataset (use the tracks to compute the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020")
+ - the region and track annotations for the Subway dataset. (use these to compute the pixel level AUC and the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020")
+ - annotated videos produces by our method.

 ### Short Abstract
 Our framework is composed of an object detector, a set of appearance and motion auto-encoders, and a set of classifiers.
 Since our framework only looks at object detections, it can be applied to different scenes, provided that normal